Andersen Silva

 Let Talking Heads, David Bowie, Trent Reznor, the Cars, Roger Waters, and half a Ramone take turns writing and playing songs together, with Frank Zappa, Lou Reed, and Ringo Starr splitting vocal duties, and you might get something like Andersen Silva's music.
 Or you might not.

-Andersen Silva had already played around with a recorder and various electric organs and keyboards, and sung in a church choir, when he found himself enthralled by music upon discovering and really listening to the Beatles in the early '80s.
-While absorbing some of the pop and new wave of the time, his curiosity led him to explore the Who and the Rolling Stones, and to branch out slowly and learn about progressive rock, and early hard rock and heavy metal, and punk rock, and other genres and sub-genres.
+Andersen Silva had already tinkered with a recorder and various electric organs and keyboards, and sung in a church choir, when he found himself enthralled by music upon discovering and really listening to the Beatles in the early '80s.
+His tastes soon exploded to encompass the Who and the Rolling Stones and Led Zeppelin, as well as some of the pop and new wave music of the time, and then on to progressive rock, early hard rock and heavy metal, jazz, punk rock, industrial, thrash, and more.

 the Hellevators

 Andy attended the Rutgers Dean's Summer Scholars Program in New Brunswick, NJ in the summer of 1987 before his senior year of high school.
-Encountering some of the program's other young men in the lounge one night brainstorming lyrics to a parody of "Theme from New York, New York," he contributed a line or two to "Newark, Newark," and over the course of the next few days, the parody band the Hellevators was formed.
+Encountering some of the program's other young men in the lounge one night brainstorming lyrics to a sarcastic take on "Theme from New York, New York," he contributed a line or two to "Newark, Newark," and over the course of the next few days, the parody band the Hellevators was formed.
 Comprised originally of Andy, Mike Perler, Jason Tiscione, and Dave Roberts, the band named itself after Tinsley Hall's rickety old elevator.
 Andy soon brought his Yamaha PortaSound PS-400 keyboard to the dorm, and he and the other members wrote lyrics to "Out of Time" (a risque´ take on Hall & Oates' "Out of Touch") and "Midnight Curfew" (to Pink Floyd's "Another Brick in the Wall, Part 2").
-Next, Susan Schleck was invited to join the Hellevators; she had a Casio keyboard and the ability to actually play it.
-By the time the band decided to sign up for the program's talent show, Dave had been replaced by Satish Shah, and they were being 'managed' by Barbara Aspeling.
+Next, Susan Schleck was invited to join the band; she had a Casio keyboard and could actually play it.
+By the time the Hellevators decided to sign up for the program's talent show, Dave had been replaced by Satish Shah and were being 'managed' by Barbara Aspeling.

 Cover art for 'This Is Hell...
 Satan Speaking'